volkamerlab/teachopencadd/README.md

 Each topic is covered in an interactive Jupyter Notebook, using open source packages such as the Python packages `rdkit`, `pypdb`, `biopandas`, `nglview`, and `mdanalysis` (find the full list [here](https://projects.volkamerlab.org/teachopencadd/external_dependencies.html)).
 Topics are continuously expanded and open for contributions from the community.
 Beyond their teaching purpose, the TeachOpenCADD material can serve as starting point for users’ project-directed modifications and extensions.

-**New edition**: we have extended the TeachOpenCADD platform with 6 notebooks introducing deep learning and the application to CADD related topics.
+**New edition**: we have extended the TeachOpenCADD platform with 6 notebooks introducing deep learning and its application to CADD related topics.

 ## Get started